johnkustin/EE133.github.io/Lab_2/lab2writeup.md

 </figure>

 ## Discussion

+It seems that as the desired output frequency is increased, the output clock appears more sinusoidal than square-like.
+We propose two hypotheses: i) the clock-generation circuit cannot perform as fast as we want it to; ii) higher frequency content is more attenuated in its propagation from output of the Si5351 to input of the oscilloscope, so faster signals are naturally more attenuated.
+The first hypothesis is incorrect because the datasheet reports the device can supply output clocks up to 160 MHz.
+The more likely culprit for the degradation in shape is the attenuation of high frequencies from the parasitics of the traces, leads, packages, etc.

 - The manufacturer claims that an Si5351 can generate frequencies from around 8 kHz to around 160 MHz.
 The recommended crystal frequency is 25 MHz.
 How can it generate frequencies in excess of 6X the basic clock rate?
 - How do I know which frequencies are able to be generated?